‘Little People, Big World’ Baby Update: Tori And Zach Roloff Reveal Their Son’s Adorable Nursery

 “Whatever pops out, we’re going to love it.”

 And, of course, the baby excitement for Little People, Big World fans doesn’t end with the arrival of Zach and Tori’s bundle of joy.
-Zach’s twin brother Jeremy Roloff and his wife, Audrey, are also expecting their first child — a girl — in September.
+Zach’s twin, brother Jeremy Roloff, and his wife, Audrey, are also expecting their first child — a girl — in September.

 Are you excited for the birth of Zach and Tori Roloff’s baby boy?
 Did you watch the season premiere of Little People, Big World?